SHUBHAMREWA/admin-dashboard/README.md

 --> For AXIOS requests, we created a base URL.

 --> After successful registration or sign-up, we received a (TOKEN).
 This token helps in accessing the Admin Panel.

+### DAY  - 6

+--> Today we are creating a Login Page

+--> Here I use (Yup) library for form validation

+--> In this we also do an Axios or HTTP request to get token (this token helps us to login or access admin panel)

+--> I used React-Redux for global state handling and for setting information we use a cookie

+--> Universal Cookie is best library for saving information in cookie

+--> Save Infomation of User When click On remember me .

+#####  Next day we will be creating a Guard Component and this will become a security component of our Admin Panel